AramSemerjyan/ugrid/README.md

 UGrid is still in development.
 It do it's best to bring the fastest calculation time for reordering cells, simplest implementation and usability.
 Though if you have a better calculation idea (which is most likely) you can create your own calculation class by simply adopting to `IGridCalculation` protocol and use `setCalculationLogic(_:)` on `UGridFlowLayout` instance to change calculation logic.
 Also if you like to store sizes on your own, you can adopt to `IGridSizeRepository` protocol and set new storing mechanism by calling `setSizeRepository(_:)` on on `UGridFlowLayout` instance.

-To change grid items count in the row, simply create a class that comforms to `IGridItemsInRow` and set it to `UGridFlowLayout` instance.
-For exmaple, to have 3 items in the row for `less` mode instead of default 4, create a new class called `CustomSizeCountInrow`:
+To change grid items count in one row, simply create a class that comforms to `IGridItemsInRow` and set it to `UGridFlowLayout` instance.
+For exmaple, to have 3 items in one row for `less` mode instead of default 4, create a new class called `CustomSizeCountInrow`:

 ```swift
 class CustomSizeCountInrow: IGridItemsInRow {